 Gross Weight: 29lbs (13.2kg)

 The Artisan Design comes with all the features of the Artisan 5 but with a major difference.
-These come with a 5-quart glass mixing bowl (with measurements markings) instead of the regular stainless steel.
+These come with a 5-quart glass mixing bowl (with measurement markings) instead of the regular stainless steel.
 The glass bowl adds about 10% to the overall weight of the KitchenAid Artisan Design.
 It also makes it the priciest of all the KitchenAid tilt-head models.

 Gross Weight: 25lbs (11.3kg)

 The first compact model to come out of the KitchenAid factory before the Mini claimed the title.
-Along with the Artisan, this is a mixer model generally preferred by home bakers with a smaller family.
+Along with the Artisan, this is a mixer model generally preferred by home bakers with smaller families.
 The smaller motor (275 watts) may not win you contests for large batch mixing but is adequate enough to get the job done.

 Gross Weight: 26lbs (11.8kg)

 The Deluxe is an upgrade to the Classic stand mixer.
 There are a few subtle upgrades with the Deluxe model including a more powerful 300-watt motor and silver-coated mixing attachments instead of the standard white-coated ones.
 One of the best features of the Classic mixers is the soft-start, something not found on the Artisan mixers.
 This ensures the mixer starts at a slower speed and gradually builds up to the desired speed preventing ingredients from flying around.